 Beach and sun safety and protecting baby’s skin from the sun is essential.
-We often slathered our guys in sunscreen and let them crawl around in just a hat , but we always found shade in the form of an umbrella or palapa.
+We often slathered our guys in sunscreen and let them crawl around in just a hat.
+However, we always secured shade in the form of an umbrella or palapa.
 Babies under six months can’t wear sunscreen, so not only do you need shade, you also need UV swimwear and look into portable baby UV tents and umbrellas as well.
 Hats are a must; get ones with ties instead of Velcro if your baby hates them like mine would from time to time.

 Water safety is also your highest priority.
 Not all resorts have (or have enough) toddler-sized life jackets, and most don’t have infant ones at all.
-These are good investments if you love the water, so finding the space in your luggage and bringing your own is wise.
+These are good investments if you love the water.
+Finding the space in your luggage and bringing your own is wise.
 But no flotation device will protect your child more than your own vigilance.
 Always be within arm’s reach when you’re in or near the water.

-Fun floaties and small sand toys don’t take up much room in your luggage, and are good to bring along if you’re not sure if your resort will have a collection to play with on-site.
-I’ve been surprised at how many don’t, and let’s just say that a bucket and pail at a hotel gift shop has given me more sticker shock than any car or electronic toy.
+Fun floaties and small sand toys don’t take up much room in your luggage.
+They are good to bring along if you’re not sure if your resort will have some to play with on-site.
+I’ve been surprised at how many don’t!
+And a bucket and pail at a hotel gift shop has given me more sticker shock than any car or electronic toy.

 Mexico and the Caribbean with a Baby: Getting Around

 In some places, public transportation is modern and clean and air-conditioned.
 In some places it is NOT.
-Taxis are hit and miss in a lot of smaller destinations, so if you come across a good one, take your driver’s contact information.
-If you want to do some sightseeing or a day trip somewhere, you’re better off hiring a taxi or private car where you can go at your own pace and install your car seat.
+Taxis are hit and miss in a lot of smaller destinations.
+If you come across a good one, take your driver’s contact information!
+If you want to go sightseeing or do a day trip, you’re better off hiring a taxi or private car.
+You can go at your own pace and install your car seat.
 It probably won’t cost much more, either.

 This post was written with support from Valneva Canada.
 As always, all opinions remain my own.